Robert Hudson

 With Johnny Flynn, he wrote Magnitsky the Musical, a rollicking tale of tax fraud, oligarchs, sanctions and the rule of law, which won Best Single Drama at the BBC Audio Drama Awards for 2020, and which you can find on BBC Sounds.
 The bits about Putin being a murdering bully who spreads disinformation to get what he wants are depressingly up-to-date.

-For many happy years, he’s been writing musicals with Susannah Pearse.
-Finally, the BBC saw the light and hosted a starry and lavish Pearse-Hudson festival running on three consecutive Sundays from March 27th, 2022.* First up was Hall of Mirrors on Radio 3, a story of John Maynard Keynes and how to rebuild the world after a global crisis.
+Long Live the Post Horn! is the latest of many musicals he’s written with Susannah Pearse.
+Finally, the BBC saw the light and hosted a starry and lavish Pearse-Hudson festival running on three consecutive Sundays in 2022.* First up was Hall of Mirrors on Radio 3, a story of John Maynard Keynes and how to rebuild the world after a global crisis.
 Then on 3rd and 10th April was Rossum’s Universal Robots on Radio 4.
 This is an adaptation of the Karel Capek’s classic RUR, which saw the first use of ‘robot’ and is for fans of comic and hopeful apocalypse fiction everywhere.
 It’s also about Climate Change and AI so it’s not surprising that some nice theatres are looking keen to take it on…

 In 2023 he wrote Plane Speaking, a tragic romcom about plane crashes, corporate fraud and regulatory capture which aerospace engineering twitter and the Daily Mail really enjoyed (not a huge crossover) and which was pick of a lot of papers’ radio weeks.

-Sasha Yevtushenko directed all of these, by the way, and Pete Ringrose did their brilliant sound.
+Sasha Yevtushenko directed all of these and Pete Ringrose did their brilliant sound.
 They’re great.
 Paul Chahidi, Clare Foster, Jasmine Hyde and Fenella Woolgar all starred in more than one of them.
 They’re great too.

 His play, Fake, which is about why we fall for con artists and why we’re more likely to love them if they a) are artists and b) con Nazis, had a great reading at the Jermyn St Theatre and will, hopefully, come soon to A Stage Near You.